 - Make a soup/broth out of the wing tips and carcass.

 There are several types of brine.
 Either make a slow one by adding 5% salt and 5% sugar into the other 90% of water.
 Put the chicken pieces in there and wait 24 hours or more.
 You can just leave it there and forget about it.
 Or, you can make a quick brine but then you’ll have to be quick.

-- Dissolve in water in a sauce pan over medium heat.
+- Dissolve in 1 liter of water in a sauce pan over medium heat.

 - Let cool.